The Lost Vikings Build Guide “We're lost again!”

 - Very susceptible to ganks, particularly when overextending to pressure a lane

 - Requires constant map awareness, and a very thorough understanding of each battleground and its particular objective mechanics

 - Incredibly dependent on team communication

-- Can be easily counter-picked by heroes that deal large amounts of single target damage such as Nova and Zeratul
+- Can be easily counter-picked by heroes that deal large amounts of single target damage such as Zeratul or Falstad

 - Very weak early game while your opponents are still in lane.
 Usually the case until an important battleground objective requires contesting

 Standard Build should be the option to go for in most matches.
 It not only improves Vikings' split-push, but is also decent in teamfights.
 Erik the Swift and Large and In Charge will enable constant harass by Erik, while giving a good crowd control to Olaf, which is much needed.